17 Best Things To Do In Colonia Del Sacramento, Uruguay

 Pop into a museum

-If you want to visit all the museums in Colonia, make sure to get a master ticket in the Museo Municipal to save some money.
+If you want to visit all the museums in Colonia, make sure to get a master ticket to the Museo Municipal to save some money.

 Hang out in Plaza de Armas